 Through a selection of compelling books and artworks from antiquity to the present, the course introduces students to key moments and ideas in global, especially Western, culture.
 The interpretative approaches taken to these works, and the connections drawn between them, will prepare students for further study in Dartmouth courses rooted in the humanities and social sciences.
-Readings have recently included texts by Kafka, Mengiste, Homer, Dante, Lope de Vega, Plato, Stoker, Salih and Morrison, as well as units on Enlightenment-era painting, Baroque sculpture, and contemporary film.
+Readings have recently included texts by Augustine, Borges, Octavia Butler, Césaire, Claire Denis, Homer, Lu Yao and Voltaire, as well as units on Enlightenment-era painting, Baroque sculpture, and the twentieth-century musical.